openaq/aqi-hub/docs/indices/malaysia.md

 breakpointsTable(data)
 ```

-The Malaysia Department of Environment site does not provide any specific requirements for temporal coverage, the minimum number of valid data points required within the averaging period, for 8 hour and 24 hour measurement periods.
+The Malaysia Department of Environment site does not provide specific requirements for temporal coverage, the minimum number of valid data points required within the averaging period, for 8-hour and 24-hour measurement periods.

-Using the breakpoint values in the table above, a piecewise linear function is used to convert the concentration values to API values.
+Based on the breakpoint values in the table above, a piecewise linear function is used to convert the concentration values to API values.
 The function is defined as:

 ```js
 import {piecewiseLatexDoc} from '../components/piecewise.js';